deep-soft/AllaKore_Remote/Readme.md

 -----------------------------------------------------------------------

-If you have enjoyed the project and would like to help with a donation via PayPal, follow the link:
+If you have enjoyed the project and would like to help with a donation via **PayPal**, follow the link:
 [https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N9LKUWQFK6YZ4](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N9LKUWQFK6YZ4)

 **All components used are native to Delphi itself.**